kguaman/State_Chart_Answering_machine-/README.md

 <h1 align="center">State Chart Answering Machine</h1>
-  <p align="center"><strong>display diffrent seqences </strong>
+  <p align="center"><strong>Display different sequences of an answering machine </strong>
    <br>EENG 650: Project</p>

   <h2>About</h2>
-  Created a state char machine to display different sequences of a phone.
+ Created a state chart machine to display different sequences of a phone.A Statechart diagram describes a state machine.
+It describes different states of a component in a system.

 <h2>Resources</h2>